Combining Large Language Models and Symbolic Reasoning for Multi-Robot Temporal Planning through Explainable Knowledge Bases: Final Remarks and Conclusion

-The initial input of our framework is a text expressed in natural language containing a description of the following: \begin{enumerate*} \item How a task can be accomplished by combining high-level actions. \item The robotic resources available, along with a description of the low-level actions they are capable of performing. \item The environment. \end{enumerate*} The final objective is to generate, through an explainable process, an executable specification of the actions assigned to each robotic resource.
-The key requirements for the framework are as follows: \begin{itemize} \item \textbf{R1:} The execution of a task must be formally correct, i.e., it must accomplish the goals and adhere to the constraints derived from the natural language text. \item \textbf{R2:} The process must be \emph{explainable}, ensuring that methods exist for human users to understand and trust the results produced by the system. \item \textbf{R3:} The knowledge obtained from understanding task execution through high-level actions must be \emph{reusable} across different implementation scenarios (e.g., using one robot or multiple robots). \item \textbf{R4:} The generation of the plan must support and optimise the parallel execution of actions across the available robotic resources. \item \textbf{R5:} The executable specification of the plan must be compatible with ROS2, which serves as a de facto standard for the execution environment of a wide range of robotic devices. \end{itemize}
+Our goal is to streamline the execution of a robotic task starting from an input composed of the task problem, the natural language description of the environment, and the action repertoire of the available robots.
+The goal is achieved through an explainable process, which generates an executable specification of the actions that will be dispatched to the run-time environment of the robots.

+The key requirements for the framework are the following: \begin{itemize} \item \textbf{R1:} The execution of a task must be \textit{formally correct} with respect to the validated symbolic \kb, i.e., it must accomplish the goals and adhere to the constraints derived from the natural language text. \item \textbf{R2:} The process must be \emph{explainable}, meaning that the system exposes inspectable artifacts (e.g., the Prolog \kb, intermediate plans, and scheduling constraints) and explicit checks that allow a human to understand why a plan is feasible or not. \item \textbf{R3:} The knowledge obtained from understanding the task and the problem to be solved must be \emph{reusable} across different implementation scenarios (e.g., using one robot or multiple robots). \item \textbf{R4:} The generation of the plan must support and optimize the \textit{parallel execution} of actions across the available robotic resources. \item \textbf{R5:} The final specification of the plan must be executable on a wide range of robotic devices. \end{itemize}

+We assume deterministic action models; uncertainty handling and probabilistic effects are beyond the scope of this work.
+The interested reader is referred to our recent paper on the automated generation of Markov Decision Processes for human-robot interaction~\cite{saccon_automated_2026}.